emmanuel-battesti/place-bot/README.md

 ### Directory *examples*

-In the folder, you will find stand-alone programs to help you program with examples.
+In the `examples/` folder at the root of the repository, you will find stand-alone programs to help you understand key concepts.
 In particular:
-- *display_lidar.py* shows a visualization of the lidar on a graph.
-You can see the noise added.
+- `example_display_lidar.py` shows a visualization of the lidar on a graph, with noise.
-- *example_keyboard.py* shows how to use the keyboard for development or debugging purpose.
-The usable keyboard keys :
+- `example_keyboard.py` shows how to use the keyboard for development or debugging.
+Usable keys include:
 	- up / down key : forward and backward
 	- left / right key : turn left / right
 	- l key : display (or not) the lidar sensor